forestryio/forestry.io/hugo/content/jekyll.md

       - permalink: "/video/editing-dark-sm.mp4"
         type: video/mp4
       permalink: "/img/editing.jpg"
       alt: Editing
     features:
     - name: WYSIWYG & Markdown
     - name: Snippets & Blocks
     - name: Mobile Version
   - headline: Preview
-    textline: 'Take the guessing out of your editing, with previews you always know exactly what your site will look like.
-Quickly share your project with your team and clients.'
+    textline: Take the guessing out of your editing, with previews you always know exactly what your site will look like.
+Quickly share your project with your team and clients.
     video:
       fallbackVisual: "/img/preview.jpg"
       sources: